LacunaSoftware/docs/docs.en-us/articles/signer/integration-guide.md

 ### Check the document status

-To check the status of a document you need to provide its ID.
+To check the status of a document, you need to provide its ID.
 Then just call the [Documents Details API](https://www.dropsigner.com/swagger/index.html#operations-Documents-get_api_documents__id_):

 ```javascript
 GET /api/documents/b12cb1b2-5d6e-40b2-a050-097d068c4c11